captjay98/AirBnB_clone/README.md

 # Allowed editors

-Allowed editors are vi,vim and emacs
+Allowed editors are vi,vim and emacs.

 # First line of each file